wp-plugins/amazon-link/readme.txt

 === Amazon Link ===
 Contributors: paulstuttard
 Donate link: http://www.houseindorset.co.uk/plugins/
-Tags: Amazon, links, wishlist, recommend, shortcode, ip2nation, localise Requires at least: 2.9
+Tags: Amazon, links, wishlist, recommend, shortcode, ip2nation, localise, images, media library Requires at least: 3.0.1
 Tested up to: 3.0.1
-Stable tag: 1.7
+Stable tag: 1.8

 Provides a shortcode for inserting links to Amazon products and also generate a short list (e.g. a wishlist) of related items into your site.